LucileGB/LucileGB/README.md

 - 🌱 I’m currently learning **Vue**!

-- 💬 Ask me about **having learned development on a potato computer** 🥲
+- 💬 Ask me about **having learned development on a potato computer** :')

-- ⚡ Fun fact: **I can be bribed with pastries and cute animal pics, and I definitely suggest you try to do so**!
+- ⚡ Fun fact: **I can be bribed with pastries and cute animal pics, and I definitely suggest you try to do so!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">